barryclark/jekyll-now/_posts/2021-10-08-statically-typed-reading-from-fixed-size-buffer.md

 ```
 Here, we have a `constexpr` function that sums `Nelem` elements of a given list of numbers.
 So `partial_sum<3>(1,1,1,1)` is `3`, while `partial_sum<1>(1,1,1,1)` is `1` and `partial_sum<0>(1,1,1,1)` is `0`.
 This is the building block we need to transform the sequence of types into the sequence of offsets.

 To express a sequence of types in C++ TMP we use `std::tuple<Ts...>`, but how do we express a sequence of integer numbers?
 Well, [`std::integer_sequence`](https://en.cppreference.com/w/cpp/utility/integer_sequence) of course.
-It takes the type of the number and a variadic list of compile time constants of that type.
-Thus, to pass the sequence `<0,2,6>` we create an instance of type `std::integer_sequence<size_t,0,2,6>`.
+It takes the _type_ of the integer and a variadic list of compile time constants of that type.
+Thus, to pass the sequence `<0,2,6>` we create a type `std::integer_sequence<size_t,0,2,6>`.
 Now we know how to write a metafunction `make_offset_sequence` that transforms a sequence of types into a sequence of offsets.

 ```c++
 // a helper function